On this page:

 35.1 A motivating example: Squeezing pictures🔗

-In Assignment 9: Squeezing Pictures, you will be working on a fairly sophisticated algorithm to “squeeze” images to fit into a smaller region, without sacrificing any of the “interesting” regions of the image.
+In Assignment 9, you will be working on a fairly sophisticated algorithm to “squeeze” images to fit into a smaller region, without sacrificing any of the “interesting” regions of the image.
 Intuitively, our goal is to find some connected path from one side of the image to the opposite side, such that that path is as “boring” as possible, and remove those pixels.
 We can define “boring” in a number of ways, but for now let’s just assume that a pixel is interesting if it is different enough in brightness from its neighbors.
 That way, stripes or rapidly changing areas of color will be interesting — removing even a single pixel might remove a stripe — while gradual smooth areas are boring — removing one pixel won’t make much of a difference.

 In order to ensure that we remove pixels in a sensible way, we need to remove a connected path from one side of the image to another.
 A path is connected if every pixel is adjacent to or diagonally adjacent to the next pixel.
 But how can we compute the “most boring path” efficiently?
 Think for a moment about a vertical path, that ends at the middle pixel of the bottom row.